soggyfox/NASA-near-earth-object-data-analysis/README.md

 The range in size is large too.

 There are many NEO's that NASA keep an eye on to see if they change trajectory and may become potentially hazerdous.
-You need to be within a certain miss diatnce to be within the hazerdous caregory.
+You need to be within a certain miss distance to be within the hazerdous caregory.

 -----------------
 # Challenges faced